 - Enhancing absorption of certain minerals such as calcium

 - Reducing the risk of cardiovascular disease

 - Decreasing harmful bacteria populations

-Prebiotics may be used as an alternative to probiotics or taken in conjunction.
+Prebiotics may be used as an alternative to probiotics or taken together.
 Products containing both can have a beneficial additive effect compared to taking a prebiotic or probiotic alone.
-These may be termed “synbiotics” as they work together .
+We call them “synbiotics” as they work together .

 Sources of prebiotics

 Sources of prebiotics include [5,13]: